 A sample proposal form can be viewed below.

 Cottrell Scholar Awards are for three year projects in the amount of $100,000 for the entire project.
 Budgets are not required; hence, there is no budget page in the proposal.
 Funds from Cottrell Scholar Awards can be used at the discretion of the Scholar for most direct costs, with limitations only on the range of acceptable expenditures.
-There is no provision for indirect costs or overhead, academic-year faculty salaries, tuition, or for routine institutional services.
+There is no provision for indirect costs or overhead, academic-year faculty salaries or for routine institutional services.
+Summer faculty salaries are only allowed for faculty at non-doctoral departments.
 Funds from an award may be used to support both the educational and research projects of the Cottrell Scholar and to cover travel expenses related to attendance at two annual Cottrell Scholar conferences.

 Potential CSA applicants begin the submission process by completing the online eligibility quiz.
 If eligible, applicants gain access to a web page containing the CSA pre-proposal application form and instructions for electronic submission.
 Only applicants with successful pre-proposals are invited to submit Cottrell Scholar proposals and are given access to full proposal application forms.
 Submissions must conform to guidelines and directions, and be endorsed by the applicant’s home institution.
 See Dates and Deadlines page for CSA pre-proposal and full proposal submissions deadlines.